Nicola L: Career

 In the 1960s, Nicola L. became close to the French New Realist group, which advocated that art should comment on society using existing objects and materials.
 Motivated by Pierre Restany, the movement also included Yves Klein, Jean Tinguely, Christo and Niki de Saint Phalle.
 In 1964, while working between Paris and Ibiza, L. met the conceptual Argentine artist Alberto Greco, who had an important influence on her artistic development.
 Having recently returned from New York where he had encountered Marcel Duchamp, Greco repeatedly questioned L.'s pursuit of painting.

-Terming much of her sculpture as "functional art" Nicola L. created objects resembling furniture, which were based on the artist tracing real bodies, exaggerating, and simplifying their contours.
-In "La Femme Commode" (1969–2014) lacquered wood cabinets are arranged in the shape of a body, with eyes, mouths, and breasts serving as drawers.
-L.'s 1969 sculpture "Little TV Woman: 'I Am the Last Woman Object'" depicts an oversized female form with a television monitor for a stomach, periodically displaying a message: "I am the last woman object.
+Terming much of her sculpture as functional art, Nicola L. created objects resembling furniture, which were based on the artist tracing real bodies, exaggerating, and simplifying their contours.
+In La Femme Commode (1969–2014) lacquered wood cabinets are arranged in the shape of a female body, with eyes, mouths, and breasts serving as drawers.
+L.'s 1969 sculpture Little TV Woman: I Am the Last Woman Object depicts an oversized female form with a television monitor for a stomach, periodically displaying a message: "I am the last woman object.
 You can take my lips, touch my breasts, caress my stomach, my sex.
 But I repeat it, it is the last time."
-The soft and pliable forms in "The Giant Foot" (1967) and "White Foot Sofa" (1968), works meant to be opened up and sat upon, were the artist's first experiments with vinyl.
+The soft and pliable forms in The Giant Foot (1967) and White Foot Sofa (1968) are meant to be opened up and sat upon.
+These were the artist's first experiments with vinyl.

 One of her works from Pénétrables, an eleven-person garment titled Red Coat (1969) was first activated in a performance at the Isle of Wight festival in 1970 with participation from musicians Caetano Veloso and Gilberto Gil, members of the Neo-concrete movement in Brazil.
 She recalls, "at the end of the performance we were distributing gloves on which was written 'same skin for everybody', and people started chanting the phrase."